 Stephen Javes – Non Executive Director

 Stephen was Chief Executive of the Orwell Housing Group for 27 years until September 2018, setting strategy, policy and the tone of the business.
 His oversight sought to ensure that solutions were found to care for people in an ever more challenging world and with an ageing population.
-Stephen brings a range of skills and a wealth of experience into this Non Executive role having served on many private and public Boards; he currently chairs Community Action Suffolk.
+Stephen brings a range of skills and a wealth of experience into this Non Executive role having served on many private and public Boards, and is the current Chair of the Lowestoft Places Board.

-Professor David Scott - Non Executive Director - Senior Independent Director (from 1 April 2019 for a 12 month term)
+Professor David Scott - Non Executive Director - Senior Independent Director (from 1 April 2019)

 Appointed by the Council of Governors for his first three year term of office from 1 September 2017; reappointed for a second three year term to 30 August 2023

 Previously an Honorary Professor of Rheumatology at the Norwich Medical School (UEA) for over 20 years, and was a consultant rheumatologist and fellow of the Royal College of Physicians.
 David has undertaken a range of roles during his career including director of research and development at the Norfolk & Norwich University Hospital and Clinical Director of Norfolk & Suffolk Comprehensive Local Research Network.
 David's last role was for the Clinical Commissioning Group.

-Responsibilities: Chair’s the Board’s Safety and Quality Governance Committee; Mortality; Care of the Dying (End of Life), Non Executive Director oversight of Guardian of Safe Working requirements; Medical Revalidation; CEA Awards; Quality; Infection Prevention.
+Responsibilities: Chairs the Board’s Patient Safety and Quality Committee; Maternity Board Safety Champion; Mortality; Care of the Dying (End of Life), Non Executive Director oversight of Guardian of Safe Working requirements; Medical Revalidation; CEA Awards; Quality; Infection Prevention.